shannongross/shannongross.github.io/_posts/2019-09-05-data-science-policy-analysis.md

 layout: post
 title: "Learning data science for policy analysis"
 date: 2019-09-05
-description: Learning data science for policy analysis
+description: Tips and tricks about learning data science for policy analysis problems.
+img:
+fig-caption:
+tags:
 ---
 # Why Python?
 Python is a free and powerful scripting language that will be your bread & butter as a data scientist.
 It's short and intuitive commands make reading the code simple, while its open-source nature means that powerful modules built by others are at your disposal.
 Because it is popular and widely used, there are many help guides and stack overflow answers to support your questions.
 Python's capability for policy analysis problems rests largely with its ability to handle huge amounts of data.
 Policymakers may have large-scale questions about future trends among their constituents and key issues, and python makes it easy to perform powerful tasks to answer their questions.
 Because python connects well with geospatial tools, database systems, and other applications, it is powerful and easily extendable.